Health

 Registering with a Swiss health insurance fund

 Everyone who is resident in Switzerland must take out basic health insurance.
 Unlike many other countries, here this is something you do privately; in other words, you have to take care of it yourself.
 People who move to Switzerland have three months from the time they arrive to register with a health insurance fund.
 There are around 40 health insurance funds to choose from.
 These funds are obliged to accept everyone, regardless of any health conditions they may have.
 While the benefits under compulsory health insurance are laid down by law, premiums can vary markedly.
 Which is why it's worth comparing a number of offers.
-You can do this using Switzerland’s official premium calculator or AXA's comparison platform.
+Use AXA’s free and neutral health insurance comparison.
 You can change health insurance fund from the start of every calendar year, but you have to give notice by November 30: by this date at the latest your current health insurance fund has to have received your notice of termination.

 Not all health insurance funds charge the same fees